 Adding emotion to any marketing strategy often increases its efficacy.
-Testimonials take the social influence and attach emotional ‘proof’ that the action was beneficial: Jane Doe writes, “I was lost in my struggle before I did this, and now everything worked out!”
+Testimonials take social influence and attach emotional ‘proof’ that the action was beneficial: Jane Doe writes, “I was lost in my struggle before I did this, and now everything worked out!”

-So how do you keep away from using negative social proof?
+So, how do you keep away from using negative social proof?
 Here are a few guidelines:

 - Isolate the desired action.
 Know what you want to influence your readers to do, and focus on examples of them doing that.
 Watch out for ‘not’ and ‘don’t’ to steer the action toward something instead of away.

 - Find the diamond in the rough.
-Use surveys, digital products and platforms, available incentives and focus groups to encourage customers to leave feedback.
+Use surveys, digital products and platforms, available incentives, and focus groups to encourage customers to leave feedback.
 Choose a few bloggers or YouTubers your audience can identify with and send them your product in exchange for a review.
-Look for the examples that really inspire the action you’re going for.
+Look for the examples that inspire the action you’re going for.

-Yet there’s still something missing; visitors need a little extra motivation to convert into customers.
+Visitors need a little extra motivation to convert into customers.
 How can you help them make that decision with confidence?
 Enter the psychology of social proof.

 Outside the box, social media comments made by your customers can also be considered user influences.
 These may be seen as reviews or testimonials, but they often lack the intentional evaluation typical of other methods.
 Customer comments can be one of the most genuine forms of proof, making it extremely powerful.

 2. Crowd count